The Best Herbs for an Herb Garden

 So, when you set up your herb garden, your main goal is to re-create an environment for your herb garden that feels like home to them.
 In other words, setting up an herb garden usually requires you to engineer a unique space with a different soil blend, perhaps a different level of water, and maybe even a raised garden.
 Creating a space that will feel similar to the area where your herb plant originated will make your herb garden so much more successful.
 Your herbs will literally be making themselves at home.

 I've found the most success with starting an herb garden in a raised garden or container, rather than growing herbs directly in the ground.
 This is mostly because I've usually gardened in areas with clay soil, and few if no herbs originated in an area with heavy and wet clay soil.
-So, a raised garden provides a much better soil for herbs to grow that feels a lot more like home, particularly if you add a soil that drains quickly.
+So, a raised garden or containers provides a much better soil for herbs to grow that feels a lot more like home, particularly if you add a soil that drains quickly.

 The third step to set up an herb garden is finding great herb sources